Open

 The Judging Process

-Each year the finalist garments are selected through three rounds of closed judging.
-The judging panel is comprised of WOW Founder and Resident Judge, Dame Suzie Moncrieff, and two guest judges, from the worlds of art and fashion, who are invited to be part of the pane.
-This year we are honoured to have James Dobson and Gino Acevedo join our judging panel.
-Returning to the panel is Sir Richard Taylor to choose the Wētā Workshop Emerging Designer Award again this year.
+Each year prizes are awarded through two rounds of closed judging.
+The judging panel comprises WOW Founder and Resident Judge, Dame Suzie Moncrieff, and several guest judges, from the worlds of art and fashion, who are invited to be part of the panel.
+The full list of 2025 Judges will be announced July 2025.

 Dame Suzie Moncrieff